Subartu: History

 Subartu may have been in the general sphere of influence of the Hurrians.
-There are various alternate theories associating the ancient Subartu with one or more modern cultures found in the region, including the Georgians, Kurds and Armenians.

 Amarna letters corpus

 Subartu (Subaru of the letters) is a toponym mentioned in the Amarna letters (14th century BC); the letters were written in the short period approximately from 1350–1335 BC.
 It is commonly accepted that the region referenced was Subartu.

 Subartu is only referenced in three of the Amarna letters: EA 100, 108, and EA 109.
 All three letters state that people, or 'items' are needed to be sold in Subaru, for money.

 The letters referencing region Subartu

 Subaru of the letters is only referenced in three Amarna letters, and with no links to any rulers of Subaru.

 The following are the letters referencing Subartu: